FAQ (Third-Party Risk)

-Customers of the Third-Party Risk module can view their Risk Score on the relevant Intelligence Card, which lists the “Triggered Risk Rules” and associated data that compose the Risk Score.
-Additionally, a full list of the risk rules can be found here.
+Customers of the Third-Party Intelligence module can view their risk score on the relevant Intelligence Card™, which lists the “triggered risk rules” and associated data that compose the risk score.
+Recorded Future clients can view the full list of the risk rules here.

 I’m not a Recorded Future customer.
 Can I view my risk score?

-Scored organizations that are not currently Recorded Future customers can request a limited review of their Third-Party Risk score here.
-These reports do not provide the specific score but do show the “Triggered Risk Rules” that determine the overall score for a company and a brief explanation of why they matter.
+Scored organizations that are not currently Recorded Future customers can request a limited review of their Third-Party Intelligence risk score here.
+These reports do not provide the specific score but do show the “triggered risk rules” that determine the overall score for a company and a brief explanation of why they matter.

-Generally, we limit these complimentary requests for an organization’s risk exposure to once per quarter.
+Generally, we limit these complimentary requests for a company’s risk exposure to once per quarter.

-How is Recorded Future’s risk score different from security rating services?
+How is Recorded Future’s Third-Party Intelligence module different from security rating services?

-Recorded Future uses a broad range of sources from across the open and dark web.
+Recorded Future uses a broad range of sources across the open web, dark web, and technical sources.
 Other services may collect their data from different sources or may not consider items like attention on the dark web or leaked credentials in calculating their score.
 Additionally, Recorded Future incorporates proprietary research from our industry-leading Insikt Group unique to Recorded Future.

 How is the risk score calculated?
 Where does the data come from?